syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of Text previewer window button background in Image editor when it is pressed.
+            Color of Text previewer window button background in Image editor when it is in pressed state.
             <br/>
             <br/>
         </td>